Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide400.md

 ## Introduction

 This lab walks you through the steps to use and manage Application Express (APEX).
 APEX is a low-code development platform that enables you to build stunning, scalable, secure apps, with world-class features, that can be deployed anywhere.
+By the end of this lab, your admin will be able to set up their own workspaces and use Application Express.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.